What Large Businesses Need to Know

 Hawaii businesses must still comply with the state’s Prepaid Health Care Act.
 This 1974 law requires employers to provide health insurance for employees who work 20 hours or more a week for four weeks in a row (with some exceptions).
 Employers must contribute at least half of the employee’s premiums for single coverage.
 The employee contributes the rest, but no more than 1.5 percent of their wages.

 To pay for health care reform changes, the federal government will impose new fees and taxes on health plans nationwide, including HMSA.
 This will increase premiums.
 We know cost increases are a hardship on businesses.
 We’re doing all we can to ease that burden by helping improve the care your employees receive, which will help contain costs.

-They can still get coverage by contacting us.
-We’ll help them choose a plan.
-They can also buy an HMSA plan in the Hawai‘i Health Connector, the state’s online health insurance marketplace.
-Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it in the Connector.
+A status plan: Hawaii’s Prepaid Health Care Act doesn’t require you to offer dependent coverage.
+However, federal health care reform requires you to offer dependent coverage starting in 2015.
+Until then, your employees’ dependents can contact us directly for coverage.
+They can also buy an HMSA plan on the Hawai‘i Health Connector, the state’s online health insurance marketplace.
+Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it on the Hawai‘i Health Connector.

-If you offer your employees family coverage, their dependents up to age 26 could get coverage under the family plan.
+If you offer employee family coverage, dependents up to age 26 could get coverage under the family plan.